projectriff/projectriff.io/docs/v0.5/runtimes/knative.md

 ## Install

-The knative runtime is not installed with riff by default.
-See the platform [getting started guide](../getting-started.md) for how to install the knative runtime.
+The knative runtime is not required to be installed with riff.
+The [riff getting started guide](../getting-started.md) does have instructions for installing the knative runtime for each environment.

 If the cluster supports LoadBalancer services, it is recommended to [setup a custom domain](https://knative.dev/docs/serving/using-a-custom-domain/).